 The most bingeworthy projects from ‘Parks and Recreation’ stars

 If you find yourself constantly pining for the waffle-loving wisdom of Leslie Knope and the unparalleled comedic talents of actor Amy Poehler, then Netflix’s new movie will have you living.
-Poehler’s directorial feature debut, Wine Country, will be premiering on the streaming service with an all-star cast featuring some of the funniest women in the industry.
+Poehler’s directorial feature debut, Wine Country, has premiered on the streaming service with an all-star cast featuring some of the funniest women in the industry.

 But just in case you need more convincing (you maniac), the Wine Country announcement teaser released by Netflix showcases the movie’s stars enjoying a musical moment together, featuring 100% of your RDA of joy.

 As you’re likely well aware, Poehler & Spivey aren’t the only Parks and Recreation alums to have gone on to enjoy a wonderful, impressive career.
+With a special reunion released last year, we wanted to share our beloved cast members’ new projects.
 Here are some other spectacular projects that have the magical touch of the members from its cast & crew.

 The Good Place (2016)